 Video: White Surf Waterfall, Little Andaman, India

 Another beautiful waterfall in Little Andaman.
 The Whisper Wave waterfall is about 15 Km from Hutbay and it is wonderful trek in the narrow path in the woods for an hour in bike.
 Elephants may be spotted while passing through the Red oil palm plantations

 The plantation is located at a distance of 11 km from Hutbay Harbour.
-The Red Oil Palm plantation is managed by Andaman and Nicobar Forest and Plantation Development Corporation ( ANIFPDCL ).
+The Red Oil Palm plantation was managed by Andaman and Nicobar Forest and Plantation Development Corporation ( ANIFPDCL ) till ANIFPDCL operations are ceased.
 Since 1973 the plantation has spread over an area of 1593 hectares.
-A factory for extraction of palm oil set up 1984 is also run by the ANIFPDCL.
-Tourist are allowed to visit the Palm plantation and the Oil factory.
+A factory for extraction of palm oil set up 1984 is also established by the ANIFPDCL is currently non operational.
+Tourist are no longer allowed to visit the Oil factory but Palm plantation can be visited.

 Video: Red Oil Palm plantation at Little Andaman, India

 Netaji Nagar has one of the most beautiful beaches of Andaman Islands.
 It is located at a distance of 11 Km from the Hut Bay Jetty.
 White sandy beach and green treeline makes it an ideal location for Sun basking and Picnic.

 The South bay Light house is situated at southernmost tip of Little Andaman (South Bay : Lat: 10.512100, Long: 92.504328), 14 kilometres away from Hutbay passing through Harmender Bay (Nicobari Settlement).
 There is only a Jungle trail to reach South Bay and due to rains it is always filled with mud.
 It is possible to reach the lighthouse in a bike but off-roading jeeps are preferred.
 The shore line of South bay is shallow and makes it good for bathing.